 Strong and sustained investment will allow the NSF to continue to support innovative and transformational scientific research that fuels the American economy, strengthens national security, maintains our global competitiveness, improves public health and the quality of life for Americans, and contributes to the development of the next generation of science, mathematics, and engineering researchers.

-Many of our global competitors are increasing financial support for scientific research at the same time that the rate of growth of funding for research in the U.S. is slowing.
+Our global competitors are making tremendous investments in scientific research yet funding for research in the U.S. has only increased incrementally.
 Because our national investment in basic science research has been declining as a share of the federal budget for decades, we are losing our global edge.
 To compare, China has grown its R&D spending rapidly since 2000, at an average of 18 percent annually.
-During the same period, U.S. R&D spending grew by 4 percent [per year].7
+During the same period, U.S. R&D spending grew by 4 percent [per year].8

 A strong level of funding together with a predictable pattern of funding will facilitate a robust stream of high-level research and researchers that, in turn, will support the level of technological development needed to remain globally competitive.

 Thank you for your consideration of this request, and for your prior efforts on behalf of the NSF.

 - This is the same amount supported by the Coalition for National Science Funding

 - FY17 State Funding information Sheets

 - EPSCoR enhances research competitiveness of targeted jurisdictions (states, territories, commonwealth) by strengthening STEM capacity and capability.